Cassette Vision: History

 The Cassette Vision was released in Japan on July 30, 1981, at a retail price of ¥13,500.
 Epoch based its marketing strategy on what worked for Atari and its Video Computer System in 1977, which Epoch had released in Japan as the Cassette TV Game in 1979.
 The console's name comes from the Japanese synonym for ROM cartridge.
 As the country's home console market possessed few "major" competitors, the Cassette Vision quickly rose in popularity and sales, becoming the best-selling game console in Japan at the time.
 It claimed 70% of the market by 1982, surpassing the Cassette TV Game and Bandai's import of the Intellivision.
 Horie believes part of the console's success lay in its accessibility and appeal towards consumers.

 Epoch had difficulty producing consoles and satisfying demand due to the costs of manufacturing them.
 In response, Epoch released the Cassette Vision Jr., a cost-effective remodel, on July 19, 1983.
 This version was priced at ¥5,000, far lower than the original model, and was designed specifically to be cheap and more affordable for consumers.
 The Cassette Vision Jr. retains most of the same features as the Cassette Vision, omitting the volume dial controller and having a redesigned keyboard layout to make certain games more intuitive to play.
 The Cassette Vision Jr. was successful for its low price point and lack of competition, and like its predecessor was commercially successful.

 Four days before the Jr.'s release, Nintendo released the Family Computer (Famicom), which was similarly designed around interchangeable cartridges.
 The Famicom quickly overtook the Cassette Vision in popularity and became the leading game console in Japan, largely for its ability to produce high-quality conversions of arcade games like Donkey Kong.
 The Cassette Vision was unable to compete with the Famicom, and later Sega's SG-1000, due to the inferior hardware it possessed, as well as the market becoming cornered with other competing platforms from companies like Atari and Nichibutsu.
 Epoch chose to discontinue the Cassette Vision in August 1984 due to poor sales.
 It released Elevator Panic, its final game, in the same month.
 The company refocused its efforts on designing a successor to the Cassette Vision that could compete with Nintendo and Sega, which became the Super Cassette Vision.
 In its lifetime, the Cassette Vision sold an estimated 400,000 units.

 Games

+There are twelve games for this system: